Esmail-ibraheem/llms-server/README.md

 you like **_ollama_**, and **_llama.cpp_**, you love PrivateLLMs decentralized (local) llms to run in your computer privately and host ALL your AI locally.

-## 1- Building Decentralized LLMs Computer:
+## 1- Building Decentralized LLMs Server:
   - first download [Ollama](https://ollama.com/download/) on your computer:
       - choose the OS version you want to download:\
              **`For Windows`** just click on [download (the preview)](https://ollama.com/download/OllamaSetup.exe)